DoSomething/contentful-prototype/docs/content-publishing/pages/README.md

 # Pages

 The 'Page' Content Type is multi-purpose, and has gone through a few phases.
-We'll list the three relavant ways to use a Page:
+We'll list the relavant ways to use a Page:

 ## 1. Campaign Sub Page